-Last December I started what I hoped would become a tradition on whiskyreviews.net by selecting a special whisky as my final review of the year.
+Last December I started what I hoped would become a tradition here on WhiskyReviews.net by selecting a rather special whisky as my final review of the year.

-New Year is a big deal in Scotland after all, maybe more so than in any other country (though I once spent December 31st in Berlin and will take the memories of knee high snow and apocalyptic fireworks to my grave).
-In any case, it is only fitting that we see in the new year with a great dram worthy of the occasion.
+New Year is something of a big deal in Scotland after all, maybe even more so than in any other country (although I once spent December the 31st knee deep in snow in a frozen Berlin and will take the memory of apocalyptic fireworks to my grave).
+In any case, it is only fitting that we see in the new year with a dram worthy of such an occasion.

-Last year I spent a lot of time deciding which whisky to review before settling on the Exclusive Blend 1980 from the Creative Whisky Company – an excellent 35 year old blend of Highland and Speyside whisky.
-This year, I’d like to tell you that I took just as long over the decision but to be honest, I would be lying.
+Last year I spent a lot of time deliberating over which whisky I should end the year on before eventually settling on the Exclusive Blend 1980 from the Creative Whisky Company, an excellent 35 year old blend of Highland and Speyside whiskies.
+This year however, it took me all of about five seconds to select the perfect dram.

 Smell: I’ve heard people say that sherry and peat don’t go together, on this evidence they are wrong.
 Very wrong.
 Familiar Islay Smoke & Ash notes with Raisins, Sultanas and Prunes along with Dark Chocolate, Honey and Malt.